mahmood1994ha/JobsOnTheGo/README.md

 ## Built with
 //TODO: lists the technologies you use and their purpose
-Backend: HTTP protocal with RESTful architechture.
-Frontend:

 ## What benefit will your work bring in smart city context?
-//TODO: list benefits and tell us your motivation in working on this topic

 When we take about smart cities we are trying to provide everything in a smart way, to protect the enviroment and work towards less traffic.
 This app is mainly focus on those three pillars.
 1) We are trying to make a good network for delivering small stuff.